Code-Institute-Submissions/jackhendrick-Milestone1/README.md

 <h3>Strategy</h3>

-<p>My goal for the design for this website was to keep it nice and simple to navigate, whilst looking nice and
+<p>My goal for the design of this website was to keep it simple and easy navigate, whilst looking nice and
-giving all relative informationg without overloading the website with content.</p>
+giving all relative information without overloading the website with content.</p>

 <h3>Scope</h3>

-<p>As we are always looking for new members I wanted it to be easy for possible new customers to get in touch with us, on the welcome page
+<p>As we are always looking for new members I wanted it to be easy for possible new customers to get in touch with us.
+On the welcome page
-you will see I left a button where users can fill in a form and we will get back in touch with them, we also offered a free consultation to get entice first timers to join. you will also notice I put this consultation form in the footer at the bottom of every page.
+you will see I left a button where users can fill in a form and submit it to us and we will get back in touch with them, we also offered a free consultation to get entice first timers to join. you will also notice I put this consultation form in the footer at the bottom of every page.
 Also in the footer are links to the gyms social media.</p>

 <h3>Structure</h3>

 <p>This website is for current members and non-members of the gym, for non-members I wanted to display key information about the gym, in regards
-    to what people look for when joining a gym, such as price, facilities, location and staff on hand to help with any first timers. once a member of the gym, I want users to be able to easily and quickly look up new schedules and classes taking place at the gym.</p>
+    to what people look for when joining a gym, such as price, facilities, location and staff on hand to help to assist anyone who needs it. once a member of the gym, I want users to be able to easily and quickly look up new schedules and classes taking place at the gym.</p>

 <h3>Skeleton</h3>

 <p>I used a wireframe builder app called <a href="https://marvelapp.com/project/4450635/">Marvel</a> to build a rough sketch of first page
 of the website.
 I then added 3 more pages 'about' 'classes' and 'contact' which i put background images onto giving the dark grey theme to the wbesite.
-As for the content I did not place this in my wireframe as it was bound to change with the growth of the website and changing images in and out to see what fits right. </p>
+As for the content I did not place in the other 3 wireframe pages as it was bound to change with the growth of the website and changing images in and out to see what fits right. </p>

 <h3>Surface</h3>

-<p>The dark grey theme you see in this website came from when i was building the wireframes.
+<p>The dark grey theme you see in this website came from when I was building the wireframes.
 The background images with a slight tint filter
-give this website a rustic feel to it which I liked.</p>
+give this website a rustic feel to it.</p>

 <h2>Features</h2>

 <p>This site features a pop-up modal form that i got from bootstrap so users can enter they're details and get in touch with the gym to arrange a trial.</p>
 <p>This site also features a google map to conviently show the location of the gym.</p>
-<p>It features a timetable to show our classes available, where and when they're on.</p>
+<p>It features a timetable to show what classes are available, where and when they're on.</p>

 <h2><b>User Stories</b></h2>